state-management/state-machine-react/README.md

 ## Usage

+Here is a sample project that you can clone

 ### StateKeys.constants.ts
 Create a constants file to store all state keys, for easy tracing of state changes in application